akshayBhardwaj23/takeover-done/docs/architecture/PROJECT_OVERVIEW.md

 - ✅ HMAC verification for Shopify webhooks
 - ✅ Signature verification for Mailgun webhooks
 - ✅ Encrypted OAuth tokens and secrets
+- ✅ State parameter for CSRF protection in OAuth flows